khulnasoft/ai/examples/next-inkeep/README.md

-# Vercel AI SDK, Next.js, and Inkeep Chat Example
+# KhulnaSoft AI SDK, Next.js, and Inkeep Chat Example

-This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and [Inkeep's Managed AI Chat Service](https://docs.inkeep.com/claude/reference/getting-started-with-the-api) to create an LLM-powered chat bot on your content.
+This example shows how to use the [KhulnaSoft AI SDK](https://ai-sdk.khulnasoft.com/docs) with [Next.js](https://nextjs.org/) and [Inkeep's Managed AI Chat Service](https://docs.inkeep.com/claude/reference/getting-started-with-the-api) to create an LLM-powered chat bot on your content.

 ## Deploy your own